Kerbas-ad-astra/XTLandertron/README.md

 A landertron will only fire if it can make a positive contribution to its desired mode, and will cut out automatically, but it's up to you to put them in the proper quantity and orientation to get the job done.

-If KAS and KIS are installed, then the landertrons can be refueled using the included hex-cans of solid fuel.
+If KAS and KIS are installed, then the landertrons can be refueled using the included hex-cans of solid fuel (far left).
 Just attach them to spent landertrons, and you will be ready to fly again in no time.
+(The XT-L1 requires one can each, and the XT-L2 and -L2B require two cans each.)

-There is also an XT-L-KRAB "Landertron Box", which will attempt to control a spacecraft's engines as if they were landertrons.
+There is also an XT-L-KRAB "Landertron Box" (far right), which will attempt to control a spacecraft's engines as if they were landertrons.
 Warranty void if used for critical mission phases!

 ##Recommended addons